mitranim/espo/docs/html/partials/interfaces.md

 }
 ```

-`.deinit()` should make the object inert, releasing any resources it owns,
+Interface for objects that have a _lifetime_ and must be deinitialised before
-tearing down any subscriptions, etc. After a `.deinit()` call, it should be safe
+you can leave them to the GC. `.deinit()` should make the object inert,
-to leave the object to the GC.
+releasing any resources it owns, tearing down any subscriptions, etc.

 ```js
 isDeinitable(null)            // false